 I don’t always stick to the first point but I try.
 I don’t lose sight of my end goal: reaching FIRE and with that in mind I keep trying.

-Looking ahead: will a lower SR be enough to reach FIRE fast?
+Looking ahead: will a lowered SR still get me to FIRE fast?

 While these points have a big impact on a high SR, there is something that helps even more: the possibility to live with my parents at no costs.

 I don’t have to worry about a rent or mortgage that I need to pay every month nor do I have to hand over anything at home.